Home Groups Investigative Journalism Network

 Investigative Journalism Network

-Since its launch in 2017, the EBU’s Investigative Journalism Network has grown to include dozens of reporters from media organizations across the EBU’s membership.
+Since its launch in 2017, the EBU’s Investigative Journalism Network has grown to include dozens of reporters from newsrooms across the EBU’s membership.
+The group's investigations have been republished by dozens of news organizations and received nominations for international media awards.

 Its primary mission is to identify and support investigative journalism initiatives by connecting network members with each other throughout the membership, with the ultimate goal of enriching their reporting, sharing sources and intelligence and increasing the impact of important stories with public service value across Europe.
 It also serves as a platform to exchange ideas through workshops (both in-person and online) and provides networking opportunities between reporters from different newsrooms.